elkeschaper/hts/README.markdown

-# High throughput screening
+# HTS: High-Throughput Screening

-HTS is a flexible sequence high throughput screening Python3 library.
+HTS is a Python3 library to streamline I/O, QC and Analysis of high-throughput screening data.

-  - IO
-  - Mapping
-  - QC
-  - ?

 The source code is [documented on GitHub IO].

 ### Version